University of Western Ontario: Student exchange

 The University of Western Ontario offers a student exchange program to study abroad with several other partner institutions.
-Almost four hundred students come to Western each year as exchange students from all over the world, with even more students coming to Western as international undergraduate or exchange students.
+Almost four hundred students come to Western each year as exchange students from abroad, with more students coming to Western as international undergraduate or exchange students.
 The Western International Exchange Program offers its students the opportunity to study at more than 85 different institutions in 25 countries.